solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Only the `InnoDB` and `MEMORY` storage engines are supported.
 This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
-Consult the [MySQL documentation][66] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.
+Consult the [MySQL documentation][42] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.

 ### Connectivity issues

-Both server misconfiguration issues and network access issues can prevent clients from connecting to a PaaS MySQL instance.
+Both server misconfiguration issues and network access issues can prevent clients from connecting to a Azure Database for MySQL instance.

 #### Misconfiguration